O-Hahn/cp4d-demo-install/3_openshift/openshift.md

 ```

 ## Replace worker nodes from the cluster after changing the global secrets for IBM Registry
+only needed if script is not called ...

 ```
 ibmcloud oc worker ls -c $OCP_VPC